 Find fast, expert care where and when you need it.

 The rash can start in the place where a person was exposed to the virus.
 In recent cases that was the groin, sexual organs and the anus.
 It can then spread across the body, particularly to the face and extremities.

 A person is contagious from the time symptoms start until the rash has healed, with a new lawyer of skin on top.

 How it spreads

 Priest stressed monkeypox is not as contagious as COVID-19, and doesn’t spread on common surfaces, like doorknobs.

 Monkeypox is transmitted through close contact with an infected person.
 Prolonged skin-to-skin contact is the most common method of transmission.

 But the virus can also spread through touching infected body fluids or lesions, exposure to infected respiratory droplets, and by coming into contact with contaminated clothing or linens.

 How is monkeypox treated?

-Most people infected with the monkeypox virus will recover on their own, according to the CDC.
+Most people infected with the monkeypox virus will recover on their own.